MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/appendix-add-license-information-to-your-solution.md

 ## Build the solution and create an AppSource package

-To build a solution, see [Create a managed solution for your app](/powerapps/developer/data-platform/create-solution-app-appsource).
-To create the AppSource package, see [Create an AppSource package for your app](/powerapps/developer/data-platform/create-package-app-appsource).
+1. To build a solution, see [Create a managed solution for your app](/powerapps/developer/data-platform/create-solution-app-appsource).

-To validate whether the licensing information is included, after the solution is built, look for the licensing information in your solution `customizations.xml` file.
+1. To validate whether the licensing information is included, after the solution is built, look for the licensing information in your solution `customizations.xml` file.
+1. To create the AppSource package, see [Create an AppSource package for your app](/powerapps/developer/data-platform/create-package-app-appsource).

 ## See also